kanidm/kanidm/designs/access_profiles_and_security.rst

 In this manner, the search security is easily applied, as if the targets to conform to one of the required search profile filters, the outer And condition is nullified and no results returned.

-Once complete, in the translation of the entry -> proto_entry, each access control and it's allowed set of attrs has to be checked to determine what of that entry can be displayed.
+Once complete, in the translation of the entry -> proto_entry, each access control and its allowed set of attrs has to be checked to determine what of that entry can be displayed.
 Consider there are three entries, A, B, C. An ACI that allows read of "name" on A, B exists, and a read of "mail" on B, C. The correct behaviour is then: